 Post #MeToo campaign, women speaking out everywhere: Ramani

-Veteran journalist Priya Ramani, whose allegations of sexual misconduct against a Union minister had triggered a storm, on Thursday said the #MeToo campaign has resulted in women speaking out everywhere about the sexual harassments they face.
+Journalist Priya Ramani, whose allegations of sexual misconduct against the then Union minister MJ Akbar had triggered a storm, on Thursday said the #MeToo campaign has resulted in women speaking out everywhere about the sexual harassments they face.
 Since the launch of the #MeToo campaign three years back, there were 35 million tweets the world over till 2019 on this issue, she said quoting a UN data.

 Addressing a session of the Tata Steel Kolkata Literary Meet, Ramani said this is only the 'tip' of the overall situation.
 Around 200 women had spoken out as part of the #MeToo campaign in India, the scribe said.
 "We have reached such a stage where women are not afraid to speak out."
 Ramani has been fighting a defamation case for her charges against the minister who denied the charge and later resigned from the cabinet.